alaskaquefalta/alaskaquefalta/README.md

 I'm a self-taught programmer, and really proficient in LaTeX and typst!

-I'm currently learning both Octave and Fortran.
+I'm currently learning both C/C++ and R

 My goal is to learn all I can to collaborate in and contribute to the fields I'm working on as much as possible!